nicolasberube/Arzette_Randomizer/Arzette/en_Arzette.md

 - The Power Pendant and the trading sequence items might not be rendered in the inventory because of conflicts with the other items that can spawn in that inventory slot.

-- The switch to spawn the Fairy in the Desert cannot be activated, since the Fairy location is already spawned.
+- The pillars to spawn the Fairy in the Desert cannot be activated, since the Fairy location is already spawned.

 ## Information